-How much does it cost to installing a dryer vent?
+How much does it cost to install a dryer vent?

 In addition to creating a suitable opening through which the venting is installed, a contractor may need to run adequate lengths of metal duct work if the dryer is not positioned near an exterior wall.
 While many consumers opt for the flexible foil hoses, the most efficient option is the rigid dryer vent pipe because it is more durable, impervious to tearing, and will make cleaning a much easier project in the future.
 This is also the only material that can be put to use in ducts exceeding six feet in length.